sandyschumann/sandyschumann.github.io/README.md

 ### Current Research Projects

-* Information seeking and support for violent extremism: I examine the relationship between active selection of and incidental exposure to radicalising information online and offline and support for violent extremism
+* Information exposure and support for violent extremism: I examine the relationships between active selection of and incidental exposure to radicalising information online or offline, and support for violent extremism
+* Cryptocurrencies and far-right actors: I map the use of cryptocurrencies by far-right actors in the US
-* Measurement invariance: Using data from the World Value Survey, I assess the importance of testing for measurement invariance in cross-national research
+* Measurement invariance: Using data from the World Values Survey, I assess the importance of testing for measurement invariance in cross-national research
 * Public perceptions of measures to remove online hate speech: I explore how citizens perceive the distinction between online hate and free spech, current measures to remove online hate speech, and the freedom-security trade-off

 ### Current Doctoral Students